Who is responsible for maintaining the sidewalk in front of my home?

 Damaged sidewalks are the responsibility of the adjacent property owner as stated in the California Streets and Highways Code (Streets and Highways Code 5610 et. seq.)
 The City of Pleasant Hill also requires that the property owner maintain the sidewalk adjacent to their property (Municipal Code 7.25 Sidewalk Maintenance), even though the sidewalk may be in the City's right-of-way.

-Residents who would like to have someone look at the sidewalk adjacent to their property or report sidewalk hazards should contact the information line at (925) 671-5250.
+Residents who would like to have the sidewalk adjacent to their property inspected or would like to report sidewalk hazards should contact the information line at (925) 671-5250.

 - The cost can be less than hiring a private contractor to fix the sidewalk due to the economies of scale; the City’s construction contract is based on a large number of projects.

-- Residents joining this program will not be required to obtain and pay for an encroachment permit and the related inspection fees.
-The improvements will be inspected by City inspectors at City’s cost.
+- Residents will not be required to obtain and pay for an encroachment permit and the related inspection fees.
+The improvements will be inspected by City inspectors at the City’s cost.

 - The City contractor is bonded/insured (not true of all private contractors)

 - The City contractor provides a one-year warranty, during which period the contractor will repair any defects (not all private contractors provide this warranty)